fastrgv/hbox4/README.md

 For this current configuration we simply cycle through each [unsorted] box and try to move it one step in each direction.
 If the move is successful, its 4 priority measures are evaluated and it is enqueued into {frontier}.
 This involves a splatree insertion and 4 priority-queue insertions that each maintain a separate ordering.
 (It was fairly tricky to get these priority-queue operations to be efficient enough for use in a sokoban solver.)

 End of main loop.------------------------------------------------------

+Addendum: after exchanging emails with Yaron Shoham, author of Festival, I have come to believe that Pri#4=NblockeBoxes is not quite "orthogonal" to Pri#3=NblockedRooms, meaning that #4 may occasionally enhance the effectiveness of #3 (and in fact, seems to).
+This would also imply that #4 could be omitted, as Yaron has proposed.

 ## What's so great about this app?